Go Tell It on the Mountain (novel)

 Go Tell It on the Mountain is a 1953 semi-autobiographical novel by James Baldwin.
 It tells the story of John Grimes, an intelligent teenager in 1930s Harlem, and his relationship with his family and his church.
 The novel also reveals the back stories of John's mother, his biological father, and his violent, fanatically religious stepfather, Gabriel Grimes.
 The novel focuses on the role of the Pentecostal Church in the lives of African Americans, both as a negative source of repression and moral hypocrisy and a positive source of inspiration and community.

 In 1998, the Modern Library ranked Go Tell It on the Mountain 39th on its list of the 100 best English-language novels of the 20th century.
 Time magazine included the novel on its list of the 100 best English-language novels released from 1923 to 2005.

 Background

 James Baldwin was born in 1924 in Harlem to an unwed mother who had left Maryland for New York and never knew his biological father.
 Several years later, his mother married a much older laborer and Baptist preacher from Louisiana who had come north in 1919.
 James Baldwin took his step-father's surname and was raised as his son along with his many half-siblings.
 He later described his stepfather as "Brooding, silent, tyrannical ... and physically abusive, he was also a storefront preacher of morbid intensity."
-During his high school years, uncomfortable with the fact that, unlike many of his peers, he was becoming more sexually interested in males than in females, Baldwin sought refuge in religion.
-At fourteen, he began preaching himself and continued for several years.
+During his high school years, uncomfortable with the fact that, unlike many of his peers, he was becoming more sexually interested in men than in women, Baldwin sought refuge in religion.
+At the age of 14, he began preaching himself and continued to do so for several years.

-Go Tell It on the Mountain was Baldwin's first published novel and draws heavily on Baldwin's personal experience and the experiences of those around him during his childhood in Harlem, particularly those who came to Harlem as part of the Great Migration from the South.
+Go Tell It on the Mountain was Baldwin's first published novel and it draws significantly on his personal experience and the experiences of those around him during his childhood in Harlem, particularly those who came to Harlem as part of the Great Migration from the South.
 It was the result of work that began in at least 1938.
 Baldwin showed an early manuscript to novelist Richard Wright in 1944.
 Wright helped Baldwin secure an advance from Harper & Brothers but the deal did not result in publication.

-In February 1952, Baldwin sent a later manuscript from Paris, where he was living at the time, to New York publishing house Alfred A. Knopf.
-Knopf expressed interest and Baldwin returned to New York to meet with Knopf.
+In February 1952, Baldwin sent a later version of the manuscript from Paris, France, where he was living at the time, to New York publishing house Alfred A. Knopf.
+They expressed interest, and Baldwin returned to New York to meet with Knopf.
 He agreed to rewrite parts of Go Tell It On The Mountain in exchange for a $250 advance ($ today) and a further $750 ($ today) paid when the final manuscript was completed.
 After the final draft was accepted, Baldwin published excerpts of the novel in two publications: one excerpt was published as "Exodus" in American Mercury and the other as "Roy's Wound" in New World Writing.
 Baldwin set sail back to Europe on August 28 and Go Tell It On The Mountain was published in May 1953.